Our Lady of Copacabana, Marian holy cards collection, ML. 031, circa 1675-2018. Marian Library, University of Dayton Libraries, Dayton, Ohio.

 Description

-Bolivians feel the warmth and love that comes from the shrine.
-When the Bolivians leave the shrine, they walk backwards because they do not want to turn their backs on the Virgin de Copacabana.
-There are many legends that come from the statue.
-One of the most popular legends is if you look at her and believe she is beautiful then you are in her favor.
-But, if you look at the statue and do not view her as beautiful then that means you have an ugly soul.
-Miracles and cures have also been attributed to the Virgin of Copacabana.
-Francisco Yupanqui proves that she brought faith to him and to the other millions of Indians that followed in his footsteps.
-This also includes the rich, the poor, the mighty, and the lowly.
-This shrine is one of the oldest shrines in the Americas and we have Francisco to thank for that.
+One of the oldest devotions in the Americas, Bolivians feel warmth and love for the Virgen of Copacabana.
+When the Bolivians leave the shrine, they walk backwards because they do not want to turn their backs on her.
+There are many legends and practices tied to the image.
+One of the most popular beliefs is that if you look at her and believe she is beautiful then you are in her favor.
+But if you look at the statue and do not view her as beautiful then that means you have an ugly soul.
+Miracles and cures have also been attributed to the Virgin of Copacabana for the rich, the poor, the mighty, and the lowly.

-Every year at the beginning of February, people travel from all over the world to Lake Titicaca in order to honor the Virgin of Copacabana.
-This is a fishing village that celebrates with music, eating, dancing, drinking, and time where they practice their Catholic traditions together.
-This is the location of the celebration because of the local legend from the year 1576, when the Inca fishermen were saved from the dangerous storm and were guided back to shore by the Virgin Mary.
-The Fiesta de la Virgin de la Candelaria lasts three days and the festivities are celebrated with colorful costumes, traditional Aymara dances, the blessing of new vehicles by priests with beer, and running of the bulls that stampede through the road called Yampupata road.
+A festival in honor of the Virgin is celebrated every year at the beginning of February, when people travel from all over the world to Lake Titicaca in order to honor her.
+The fishing village celebrates with music, eating, dancing, drinking, and it is a time when they practice their Catholic traditions together.
+The Fiesta lasts three days and the festivities are celebrated with colorful costumes, traditional Aymara dances, the blessing of new vehicles by priests with beer, and running of the bulls that stampede through the Yampupata road.

 Researched by Abigail A. Schaefer